infinity0/adhoc-backup-scripts/README.md

 Features on top of rsnapshot:

-- provides sensible defaults for a large chunk of a typical rsnapshot config
+- provides sensible defaults for a large chunk of a typical rsnapshot config.
-	- separates backup source config vs. rotation/schedule config. admins can focus the former, and developers can refine and re-use the latter.
+	- separates backup source config vs. rotation/schedule config. admins can focus on customising the former; developers can refine the latter for better reuse.
-	- joins rsnapshot rotation times with crontab schedules, which unfortunately are separated in rsnapshot and annoying to keep consistent
+	- joins rsnapshot rotation times with crontab schedules, which unfortunately are separated in rsnapshot and annoying to keep consistent.
 - utility methods to automate more complex but important backup cases.
-	- detects system config files customised by the user, and ignores files that are unchanged from installation
+	- detects system config files customised by the user, and ignores files that are unchanged from installation.

 ## Pre-use